VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/VernissageServer.md

 ## Supported languages

-Messages returned by API are always in english.
-However during user registration there is an property `locale`.
-That property is saved in the user profile, and thanks to this property communication in user can be done.
-For example emails are send with choosen language.
+Messages returned by the API are always in English.
+However, during user registration, there is a locale property that is stored in the user profile.
+This property enables communication with the user in their selected language.
+For instance, emails are sent in the chosen language.

-Default in the system we can find two languages: `en_US`, `pl_PL`.
-More titles and translations can be added by system administrator.
+By default, the system includes two languages: en_US and pl_PL.
+Additional languages and translations can be added by the system administrator.

 ### Featured